KrayFish-Nub/discord.js-youtube-tutorials/README.md

 ## Setup

-Once you open this hjandler in your code editor then open terminal and run below command.
+Once you open this handler in your code editor then open terminal and run below command.

 ```bash
 npm install